HasanWilliams84/HasanWilliams84/README.md

 # Hello, I'm Hasan Williams
 <a href="https://linkedin.com/in/Hasanwilliams"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a cybersecurity professional dedicated to safeguarding hybrid environments and advancing expertise in cloud security and identity management.
+I am an IT professional with a deep passion for technology and a strong commitment to addressing challenges in security and identity management.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills